mattiaslundmark/simple-recommendation-engine/README.md

 # Simple recommendation engine
 Hoppy project for learning Apache Spark.
 I implemented a recommendation engine using Apache Mahout a while ago.
-Mahout uses Item-Item similarities.
-I'd like to test the same in Spark as it uses a different algorithm.
+Mahout uses Item-Item similarities in it's collaborative filtering algorithm.
+I'd like to test the same in Spark as it uses a different collaborative filtering algorithm.

 Example data can be downloaded from: [https://grouplens.org/datasets/movielens/](https://grouplens.org/datasets/movielens/)